1024inc/engineering-blog/eng-paths/software_engineer_3.md

 <tr><td  markdown="1">

 - Has pushed code to production
-- Has paired with teammates weekly for 6+ months
+- Has paired with teammates on a regular cadence (once every one or two weeks is recommended) for 6+ months

 </td></tr>
 <tr><td style="font-weight:bold">